High-temperature operating life: Merit numbers

 The merit number is the outcome of statistical sampling plans.

 Sampling plans are inputted to SENTENCE, an audit tool, to ensure that the output of a process meets the requirements.
 SENTENCE simply accepts or rejects the tested lots.
 The reliability engineer implements statistical sampling plans based on predefined Acceptance Quality Limits, LTPD, manufacturer risk and customer risk.
-For example, the commonly used sampling plan of 0 rejects out of 230 samples is equal to 3 rejects out of 668 samples assuming LTPD=1.
+For example, the commonly used sampling plan of 0 rejects out of 230 samples is equal to 3 rejects out of 668 samples assuming LTPD = 1.

 HTOL in various industries

 The aging process of an IC is relative to its standard use conditions.
 The tables below provide reference to various commonly used products and the conditions under which they are used.

 Reliability engineers are tasked with verifying the adequate stress duration.
-For example, for an activation energy of 0.7eV, a stress temperature of 125 °C and a use temperature of 55 °C, an expected operational life of five years is represented by a 557-hour HTOL experiment.
+For example, for an activation energy of 0.7 eV, a stress temperature of 125 °C and a use temperature of 55 °C, an expected operational life of five years is represented by a 557-hour HTOL experiment.